editapesa/Employee-Directory/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
+This application is an employee directory created with React, enabling a user to view all employees at once and have quick access to their information.

 ## License
 This project is licensed under the MIT license.
 Click the link below for more info.